Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Figure 9: Oil cooler

 The process of compressing air generates heat!
-This heat warms up the oil, which must pass through a cooler before it is circulated back to the compressor.
-A liquid-to-liquid cooler can be used in conjunction with an engine’s cooling system or a stand-alone air-to-liquid cooler can be used instead.
+This heat warms up the oil, which must pass through a cooler before it circulates back to the compressor.
+A liquid-to-liquid cooler can be used in conjunction with an engine's cooling system, or a standalone air-to-liquid cooler can be used instead.

-The liquid-to-liquid version will need sufficient cooling capacity to cool the compressor oil combined with the engine cooling.
+The liquid-to-liquid version will need sufficient cooling capacity to cool the compressor oil and the engine.
 The air-to-liquid cooler will need clean, cool air to keep the oil within an optimal temperature range.

 Air compressor hose